hstptcn5/arc-privy-simple/README.md

 export const DEFAULT_AMM_ADDRESS = '0xYourAMMAddress';
 ```

-Or it will automatically load from `localStorage.getItem('ammAddress')` when deployed via the UI.
+The application will also automatically load the address from `localStorage.getItem('ammAddress')` if deployed via the UI.

 To deploy a new AMM contract:
-1. Go to **"Deploy"** tab
+1. Go to the "Deploy" tab
-2. Click **"Deploy SimpleAMM"**
+2. Click "Deploy SimpleAMM"
-3. Address will be automatically saved to localStorage
+3. The address will be automatically saved to localStorage

 ## Network Information